matboivin/wandroulette/README.md

 ## Acknowledgements

-crebert for the wonderful "Get wandred" pun. wandre for the RTFM attitude.
+crebert for the wonderful "Get wandred" pun.
+wandre for the legendary RTFM attitude.

 ### Credits